The Mystique of Lucifer and Venus

 The Duality of Light and Shadow

-As said by the genuine tantrik in India, the association between Lucifer and Venus stems from their connection to the planet Venus as both the morning and evening star.
+As said by the genuine tantrik in India, Ramapada Acharjee, the association between Lucifer and Venus stems from their connection to the planet Venus as both the morning and evening stars.
 In some interpretations, Lucifer represents the brilliance of the morning star, the promise of a new day.
 However, as Venus sets, it becomes associated with the allure and mystery of dusk, the realm often linked to desire and hidden knowledge.
 This duality reflects a deeper theme – the struggle between light and darkness, good and evil, that permeates human mythology.

 Beyond Christian Interpretations